home-assistant/home-assistant.io/source/_integrations/ecowitt.markdown

 ## Ecowitt Weather Station configuration

-The following steps must be performed to set up this integration.
-For security reason, use the token path that you get from the Home Assistant config flow.
+The Ecowitt integration works by first creating a callback endpoint on your Home Assistant instance, then adding this configuration to the Ecowitt console so that it starts sending data.

+To set up this integration:

+1. Add the Ecowitt integration to your Home Assistant instance.
+When doing so, the config flow will display a Server IP, Path, and Port.
 1. Use the Ecowitt App (on your phone) or access the Ecowitt WebUI in a browser at the station IP address.
-2. Pick your station -> Menu Others -> DIY Upload Servers.
+3. Pick your station -> Menu Others -> DIY Upload Servers.
-3. Hit next and select 'Customized'
+4. Hit next and select 'Customized'
-4. Pick the protocol Ecowitt, and put in the ip/hostname of your Home Assistant server.
+5. Pick the protocol Ecowitt
+6. Enter the Server IP, Path, and Port that were displayed in step 1
-5. Path has to match!
-If using the Ecowitt App, remove the first forward slash from the API token, as the app will prepend one.
+    * Path has to match!
+If using the Ecowitt app, remove the first forward slash from the path, as the app will prepend one.
-6. Save configuration.
+7. Save configuration

 Ecowitt doesn't support TLS/SSL, you can use the NGINX TLS Proxy Add-on to support HTTPS and HTTP at the same time.